library(funkyheatmap)

 # benchmark_overall_overall <dbl>

-to visualise the data frame without providing additional metadata, but it will likely not have any of the desired formatting.
+It’s possible to use funky_heatmap() to visualise the data frame without providing additional metadata, but it will likely not have any of the desired formatting.

-<- funky_heatmap(data[,preview_cols]) g
+g <- funky_heatmap(data[,preview_cols])

 g